-Kits are currently available for preorder.
-Preordered Kits will begin shipping early May.
-They will ship in the order that preorders were received.
+Kits are currently available for Backorder.
+Preordered Kits have started shipping.
+Kits are shipping in the order that orders were received.

 5/16/19 Update: MK2 module orders placed after 5/16 are expected to ship in July.